ni/nimble/packages/nimble-components/README.md

 3. Add the HTML for the component to your page.
 You can see sample code for each component in the [Nimble Storybook](https://ni.github.io/nimble/storybook/) by going to the **Docs** tab for the component and clicking **Show code**.
 For example: `<nimble-succeeded-icon></nimble-succeeded-icon>`.
 4. Nimble components are [standard web components (custom elements)](https://developer.mozilla.org/en-US/docs/Web/Web_Components) so you can configure them via normal DOM APIs like attributes, properties, events, and methods.
 The [Storybook documentation](https://ni.github.io/nimble/storybook/) for each component describes its custom API.

+### Accessibility
+For accessibility information related to nimble components, see [ACCESSIBILITY.md](docs/ACCESSIBILITY.md).

 ## Contributing

 Follow the instructions in [CONTRIBUTING.md](/packages/nimble-components/CONTRIBUTING.md) to modify this library.